Lone Star Infusion

 Depression is prevalent in modern life — approximately 7% of the population suffers from depression every year and deals with symptoms that include intense sadness and loss of hope.
-At Lone Star Infusion in Houston, Dr. Allison Wells offers infusion ketamine therapy to reduce the symptoms of depression and help you lead a healthy and active life.
+At Lone Star Infusion in Houston, our Anesthesiologist/Anesthetist team offers infusion ketamine therapy to reduce the symptoms of depression and help you lead a healthy and active life.
 Call or schedule an appointment online today for a comprehensive consultation and an innovative and rapid treatment for depression.

 Depression is a mood disorder that affects the way you think and act.
 It causes feelings of intense sadness and worthlessness, as well as a loss of hope.
 Depression is a chronic condition, which makes it different from the sadness or grief that everyone experiences from time to time.